fai9al7dad/Tawseel-Wa-Tasgheel-JS-SDK/readme.md

+# note:
+this is still in pre mvp mode.

 # definition

 this is an sdk for the backend of choice (currently laravel). goal is to deal with your backend in the same way you interact with firebase or pocketbase.